Revisiting Bi-Linear State Transitions in Recurrent Neural Networks: Modeling hidden state dynamics using bilinear state transitions

 where input vector $\x \in \mathbb{R}^D$ and $\mathrm{diag}(\cdot)$ constructs a diagonal matrix from a vector.
-As shown in the appendix, an increasing number of factors ($R$), enables simulating state-machines with larger states, as factored models with a larger $R$ provide a better approximation of a full bilinear model.
+As shown in Appendix~\ref{appsec:numfactors}, an increasing number of factors ($R$), enables simulating state machines with larger states, as factored models with a larger $R$ provide a better approximation of a full bilinear model.